Film Production Company – Are you serious about filmmaking, and thinking about starting your own film production company?

 - Showing your business plan to large production companies or studios.

 - Find a business partner or another producer and apply for government funding.

 - Find brand sponsors to front you money in exchange for product placement throughout your film.

-- Start a crowd funding campaign.
-(I use Seed & Spark because they specialize in crowdfunding for film.)
+- Start a crowdfunding campaign.
+(I use Seed & Spark because they specialize in crowdfunding for a film.)